ydauxais/POP-classification/README.md

-# Extracting Partially Ordered Patterns under Constraints for Classification
+# Constraint-based mining of relevant partially ordered pattern for classification

-This repository contains the materials used for writting the paper titled "Extracting Partially Ordered Patterns under Constraints for Classification" and submitted to ECML/PKDD19
+This repository contains the materials used for writting the paper titled "Constraint-based mining of relevant partially ordered pattern for classification" and submitted to ECAI

 ## RPO Implementation